-Called "one of the coolest film festivals around" in the Winter 2014 issue of MovieMaker magazine, the Indie Memphis Film Festival is a two-time Academy of Motion Picture Arts and Sciences grant recipient and was named a "Top 20 Event" by the Southeast Tourism Society in 2012.
-Indie Memphis was ranked by MovieMaker as a film festival "Worth the Entry Fee" in 2011 and 2013, and as one of the magazine's "25 Coolest Film Festivals" in 2009.
+Named one of "50 Film Festivals Worth the Entry Fee" in the spring 2014 issue of MovieMaker magazine, and called "one of the coolest film festivals around" in their previous issue, the Indie Memphis Film Festival is a two-time Academy of Motion Picture Arts and Sciences grant recipient and was named a "Top 20 Event" by the Southeast Tourism Society in 2012.
+MovieMaker also ranked the festival as "Worth the Entry Fee" in 2011 and 2013, and as one of their "25 Coolest Film Festivals" in 2009.
 With a focus on regional filmmaking, the festival brings a broad range of dynamic and engaging independent features, documentaries and short films to Memphis from all corners of the country.

 Audience and jury awards are presented across all categories, with winners receiving award sculptures designed and produced by Memphis artist Yvonne Bobo.
 Jury awards include cash prizes for Best Narrative Feature ($1,000), Best Documentary Feature ($1,000), Best Narrative Short ($500), Best Documentary Short ($500) and the Duncan-Williams Scriptwriting Award ($1,000).
 Additionally the Memphis & Shelby County Film and Television Commission presents $2,000 in cash prizes in the Hometowner category each year.
 Additional prizes and awards TBA.
 Click here to check out last year's award-winners.